Updated: May 21, 2021

 Q: At what patient number do services other than critical care and hospital medicine start to manage COVID-19 patients.

 A: There is no specific number as the plan is currently evolving based on our needs.
-Emails went out last week asking surgical and specialty staff to assist in caring for patients who are COVID-19 negative and would normally be admitted to medicine/pulmonary services as their resources are being focused on COVID-19 positive patients.
+Surgical and specialty staff could be asked to assist in caring for patients who are COVID-19 negative and would normally be admitted to medicine/pulmonary services as their resources are being focused on COVID-19 positive patients.

 Q: What is your plan for redeployment of subspecialty fellows and faculty if the need arises?